Moving Your Site to HTTPS? Read Google’s HTTPS FAQ!

 1. “Do I need to set something in Search Console?”

-Mueller says all you need to do is “add the HTTPS site there.”
+Mueller says all you must do is “add the HTTPS site there.”
 He also mentions the “change-of-address setting doesn’t apply for HTTP -> HTTPS moves.”
-Remember that this HTTPS FAQ focuses on moving an existing site on the same host-name.
+Remember that this HTTPS FAQ focuses on moving an existing site to the same hostname.
 The change of address tool does not currently support protocol changes.

 2. “How can we do an A/B test?”

-For webmasters who want to ensure a safe launch, A/B testing makes a lot of sense.
-To do it the right way, Mueller suggests you “don’t cloak to Googlebot,” and “don’t block via robots.txt.”
+A/B testing makes sense for webmasters who want to ensure a safe launch.
+To do it correctly, Mueller suggests you “don’t cloak to Googlebot” and “don’t block via robots.txt.”
 Instead, he recommends using 302 redirects and a rel=canonical to the HTTP site so the HTTPS version won’t be indexed.

 3. “Will the rel=canonical guarantee that the HTTP URL is indexed?”

-Expanding on the previous question, Mueller answers “no, but it’s a very strong signal.”
-So whichever site you tag as canonical will signal Google to treat it as the right one.
+Expanding on the previous question, Mueller answers, “No, but it’s a powerful signal.”
+So, whichever site you tag as canonical will signal Google to treat it as right.

 4. “What’s the next step after testing?”

-• “Submit sitemaps including both HTTP & HTTPS URLs with new change-dates (in the long run, just keep the HTTPS sitemap)”
+• “Submit sitemaps including HTTP & HTTPS URLs with new change-dates (in the long run, just keep the HTTPS sitemap).”

 5. “What about the robots.txt file?”

-Mueller says, “the HTTPS site uses the HTTPS robots.txt file.
-Check that it’s reachable or serves a 404 result code, and check that your HTTP URLs aren’t blocked by the HTTP robots.txt file.”
+Mueller says, “The HTTPS site uses the HTTPS robots.txt file.
+Check that it’s reachable or serves a 404 result code, and check that the HTTP robots.txt file doesn’t block your HTTP URLs.”

 6. “Is it OK to have just some pages on HTTPS?”

-Mueller responds with an enthusiastic, “yes, no problem!”
-He gives the all-clear to move only some pages over, test them, and if you’re happy with the result, add more.
-The process will vary in difficulty for everyone, so it’s nice that you can go at your own speed.
+Mueller responds enthusiastically, ” Yes, no problem!”
+He gives the all-clear to move only some pages over, test them, and add more if you’re happy with the result.
+The process will vary in difficulty for everyone, so it’s nice to go at your speed.

 7. “Should I move everything together, or is it fine to do sections?”

-Right in line with the last question, Google reminds us it is just fine to move your site in sections.
+In line with the last question, Google reminds us that moving your site in sections is fine.

-This is a big one for SEO companies, or really any online business.
+This is a big one for SEO companies or any online business.
 Mueller reassures that “Fluctuations can happen with any bigger site change.
 We can’t make any guarantees, but our systems are usually good with HTTP -> HTTPS moves.”

-Remember that Google themselves have started prioritizing HTTPS sites over HTTP ones.
-With Google supporting a more secure web, it’s likely you may see increases in rankings once your new HTTPS site settles in.
+Remember that Google has started prioritizing HTTPS sites over HTTP ones.
+With Google supporting a more secure web, rankings may increase once your new HTTPS site settles in.

 9. “Which certificate do I need?”

 There are several SSL certificates to choose from.
-But Google places an emphasis on any “modern certificate” that is supported by “modern browsers.”
+However, Google emphasizes any “modern certificate” that is supported by “modern browsers.”
 So as long as your choice is up-to-date, you should be good.

-Mueller’s stance on this is pretty direct: “No, for 301 or 302 redirects from HTTP to HTTPS no PageRank is lost.”
-Although our own research has found that redirects don’t carry all the link juice from page to page, this is mostly true.
-Hearing it from Google should be all you need to be convinced that a move from HTTP to HTTPS really is in your best interests.
+Mueller’s stance on this is pretty direct: “No, for 301 or 302 redirects from HTTP to HTTPS, no PageRank is lost.”
+Although our research has found that redirects don’t carry all the link juice from page to page, this is mostly true.
+Hearing it from Google should be all you need to be convinced that moving from HTTP to HTTPS is in your best interests.

 11. “Will we see search keywords in Google Analytics when we’re on HTTPS?”

-No change here—Mueller says, “you can still see the search queries in Search Console.”
+There is no change here—Mueller says, “You can still see the search queries in Search Console.”

 12. “How can I test how many pages were indexed?”